A few months after my first hip surgery, my left knee became swollen.

 What’s chronic knee pain?

-If you’re experiencing long term knee pain, swelling in one of both of your knees, then you most likely have a chronic knee(s).
+If you’re experiencing long term knee pain, or swelling in one of both of your knees, then you most likely may have a chronic knee(s).

 Pain doesn’t heal all by itself and needs treatment.

 Injury and disease are the causes of chronic knee pain.